Victoria Picture Theatre

 From 1907, it reverated back to the name Victoria Hall, and films were being screened.
 It was re-modeled again in 1921, and re-opened as the Victoria Picture Theatre on 2nd September 1921.
 In March 1930, it was purchased by Sydney Bernstein, and was immediately demolished.

 The second of Sydney Bernstein’s chain of Granada Theatres was built on the site.
-This is still in situ today as the closed/unused EMD Cinema which is a Grade II* Listed building.
+This is still in situ today as the refurbishing Soho Theatre Walthamstow which is a Grade II* Listed building (it has its own page on Cinema Treasures).